Tim-Liam-Hill/Acid/README.md

 TODO: decide if have arg to disable palindrome function names

-TODO: explain why my test cases are in files.
+~~TODO: explain why my test cases are in files.~~

 TODO: WRITE UNIT TESTS

+TODO: publish as a Python module.
+Can include utilities as separate sub commands to make writing Acid programs easier.

 TODO: mention drawing the DFA and such, then go make a pull request to the other project after I change their code.
 Or just create my own, see below.